My Pedagogical Perspective

 Persuasion and the Truth

-In connection with my primary research project, I am currently developing a new course that challenges students to grapple both with the content of traditional philosophy courses and with the art and science of persuasion.
+In connection with my primary research project, I have recently developed a new course that challenges students to grapple both with the content of traditional philosophy courses and with the art and science of persuasion.
 Each week, students take on a new philosophical topic, engaging with the relevant academic literature and popular expressions of arguments related to it (e.g. op-eds, political debates, and speeches).
 Students study diverse and influential philosophers, orators, and writers ranging from Sojourner Truth to Cicero, James Baldwin, Martin Luther King, Jr., Elizabeth Warren, and Sam Harris in order to analyze the structure, defensibility, and presentation of their arguments.
 A series of immersive activities and assignments challenge students to actively develop their persuasive abilities by practicing with their peers.
 Poll Everywhere is integrated into class sessions to enable students to quickly voice responses and gain feedback on their own persuasiveness.
 My goal is to create a comprehensive educational experience that encourages undergraduates to see the profound value of philosophy and how it is inextricable from their lives, both public and private.
-Please see the course website (which is still under development) for more information.

 History of Modern Philosophy